Visual Arts Teacher banner

 • Fine Arts Entrance Exams:

-• For Bachelor of Fine Arts (BFA) and Master of Fine Arts (MFA) programs, you need to clear entrance exams conducted by art colleges and universities.
-These exams typically include practical tests, portfolio reviews, and interviews to assess your artistic skills and creativity.
+• For those pursuing a Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA), entrance exams are conducted by art colleges and universities.
+These exams typically assess your artistic skills, creativity, and knowledge of art history.

 Exam NameExam Date